Human Behavior Patterns

 Low road alternative explanations

-The idea behind the low road is “take no chances.”
+The idea behind the low road is “to take no chances.”
 If the front door to your home is suddenly knocking against the frame, it could be the wind.
 It could also be a burglar trying to get in.
 It’s far less dangerous to assume it’s a burglar and have it turn out to be the wind than to assume it’s the wind and have it turn out to be a burglar.
 The low road shoots first and asks questions later.

-Difference low road and reflexive response [chatgpt]
+Difference low road and reflexive response

 A “low road response” and a “reflexive response” are not exactly the same, but they share similarities in terms of their quick and automatic nature.